Chatanga/Girinoscope/README.md

 Nothing particular exotic in the Java world.
 Once these tools installed, a simple `ant build` at the root of this project will do the job.
 On success, you can run the application the same way by issuing a `ant run`.
+Alternatively, project settings for Eclipse are also provided.

 Author
 ------